 If you leave your car, make sure you and everyone else is in a safe place and away from moving traffic.
 This is particularly important if you are on a motorway – if possible, stay well away from the traffic, the hard shoulder and central reservation.²

 2. Contact the emergency services

-Take a look around and if you suspect that anyone has been injured in the accident, you should call an ambulance and the police as soon as possible.
+Take a look around and if you suspect that anyone has been injured in the accident, you should call the emergency services immediately.
 The police should also be called if the incident is blocking the road.
-Depending on the severity of the collision, you may also need to call the fire and rescue services.

-All insurethebox policies include Accident Alert as standard.
-The black box fitted in your car can sense any strong impact on the car.
-If we are unable to contact you and your car is stationary we will assess all the circumstances relating to the incident, such as the location, the time of day and the force of the impact.
-If we think it is appropriate, we will attempt to contact the emergency services and request that they attend.
+At insurethebox we provide Accident Alert as standard in all our policies.
+The black box fitted in your car might sense any strong impact on the car and alert us.
+If we’re unable to contact you and your car is stationary, we’ll assess all the circumstances relating to the incident, such as the location, the time of day and the force of the impact.
+If we think it’s appropriate, we’ll attempt to contact the emergency services and request that they attend*.

-Please note we are not able to guarantee that the emergency services will attend in these circumstances, so you should still attempt to contact them yourself if it is necessary and you are able to.
+*Please note we’re not able to guarantee that the emergency services will attend in these circumstances, so you should still attempt to contact them yourself if it is necessary and you are able to.
 Don’t forget to notify us of any incident.

 3. Exchange details

-All drivers involved (regardless of who you think was at fault) should swap names, addresses, telephone numbers, vehicle registrations numbers, insurance company details and if possible, policy numbers.
+All drivers involved (regardless of who you think was at fault) should exchange names, addresses, telephone numbers, vehicle registrations numbers, insurance company details and if possible, policy numbers.